Blendify/blender-bugtracker-canned-responses/responses.md

 ---- INCOMPLETE WITHOUT REPLY

-Since last asking for information it has been 7 days since, due to the policy of our bug tracker we will have to archive the report until the requested information is given.
+Since last asking for information it has been 7 or more days, due to the policy of our bug tracker we will have to archive the report until the requested information is given.